OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 ## Understanding the test script

 We first require `TestHelper` from `zos`.
-This helper facilitates the creation of a project object that will set up the entire ZeppelinOS project within a test environment.
+This helper facilitates the creation of a project object that will set up the entire OpenZeppelin SDK project within a test environment.

 ```js
 const { TestHelper } = require('zos');
 ```

-We are also requiring `Contracts` and `ZWeb3` from `zos-lib`. `Contracts` helps us retrieve compiled contract artifacts, while `ZWeb3` is needed to set up our Web3 provider to ZeppelinOS.
+We are also requiring `Contracts` and `ZWeb3` from `zos-lib`. `Contracts` helps us retrieve compiled contract artifacts, while `ZWeb3` is needed to set up our Web3 provider in the OpenZeppelin SDK.

 ```js
 const { Contracts, ZWeb3 } = require('zos-lib');